HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 A account creation verification link was then sent to the email `40314246@delivery.htb`.
 We needed this link.

 ### 5. Discovering MatterMost
 Going back to `http://helpdesk.delivery.htb/view.php` to check our ticket status, we provide the original email `alibaba@pizza.com` and the ticket ID `4031424` this time.
-We successfully logged in and saw the MatterMost accoutnt
+We successfully logged in and saw the MatterMost account creation verification email with the link.

+Navigating to the link, we verified our MatterMost account and got access to the Internal Team chatgroup, which contained credentials, username `maildeliverer` and password `Youve_G0t_Mail!`.

 ### 6. SSH with Credentials
+Without much usefulness of the credentials on Port 80 HTTP, we are left with trying the credentials on Port 22 SSH.
+Doing SSH with `ssh maildeliverer@10.129.116.248`, we successfully logged in and and got the user flag.
+We did not have root access and had to privilege escalate.

-### 7. Privilege Escalation Enumeration
+### 7. Enumeration for Privilege Escalation
+Doing some enumeration, we did not any bad configurations on SUID or services.

-### 8. Privilege Escalation Attempt
+### 8. Privilege Escalation
+Since we know a MatterMost server exists, we can use it to find configuration files.
+Also, since the ticketing system needs a way to store data, MatterMost might need a database of sorts on the back end as well.
+We can look for the config files by doing `find / -name "mattermost*" > mattermost.txt`.

+Turns out, there is an interesting directory `/opt/mattermost/config/`, with the file `config.json` that contained MySQL credentials, username `mmuser` and password `Crack_The_MM_Admin_PW`

+We queried the database with `mysql -u mmuser -pCrack_The_MM_Admin_PW -D mattermost` to extract another set of privileged user credentials.
+We got Username `root` and Password hash of `$2a$10$VM6EeymRxJ29r8Wjkr8Dtev0O.1STWb4.4ScG.anuu7v0EFJwgjjO`

 ### 9. Password Cracking & Root Flag